quicwg/base-drafts/draft-ietf-quic-qpack.md

 QPACK is designed to contain the more complex state tracking to the encoder, while the decoder is relatively simple.

-### Reference Tracking

-An encoder MUST ensure that a header block which references a dynamic table entry is not processed by the decoder after the referenced entry has been evicted.
-Hence the encoder needs to retain information about each compressed header block that references the dynamic table until that header block is acknowledged by the decoder (see {{header-acknowledgement}}).

 ### Blocked Dynamic Table Insertions {#blocked-insertion}

-A dynamic table entry is considered blocking and cannot be evicted until its insertion has been acknowledged and there are no outstanding unacknowledged references to the entry.
+A dynamic table entry is blocking if its absolute index is larger than or equal to the Known Received Count, or if it is referenced by an unacknowledged header block.
 In particular, a dynamic table entry that has never been referenced can still be blocking.

+Note that references on the encoder stream do not make an entry blocking, because those are guaranteed to be processed before the instruction that evicts the entry.

 An encoder MUST NOT insert an entry into the dynamic table (or duplicate an existing entry) if doing so would evict a blocking entry.
-In order to avoid this, an encoder that uses the dynamic table has to keep track of blocking entries.
+In order to avoid this, the encoder needs to retain information about each header block that references the dynamic table until that header block is acknowledged by the decoder (see {{header-acknowledgement}}).

-Note:
-: A blocking entry is unrelated to a blocked stream, see {{blocked-streams}}.
+Note that a blocking entry is unrelated to a blocked stream, see
+{{blocked-streams}}.

 #### Avoiding Blocked Insertions